massalabs/massa-docs/technical-doc/bootstrap.rst

 ideally the same source as the one they downloaded the node software from, in order to avoid having to trust multiple entities.

 Downloading the state from an untrusted source can result in major issues such as coin theft.
+As such, bootstrapping from untrusted sources should be discouraged, and bootstrapping other nodes should be opt-in for node runners to avoid "bootstrap lists" circulating as the default way of bootstrapping from unaware node runners.

 Implementation details